kimdurante/gis-workshop-waml-template/content/metadata/arccatalog.md

 ### Importing a Template

-Import the template into each layer using either ArcCatalog (ArcPy/Metadata Importer Tool) or an external script.
+* Import the template into each layer using one of the following methods.
 Note that importing a template will overwrite any existing metadata.

+#### ArcGIS Metadata Importer

+* The ArcGIS Metadata Importer Tool can import a template into one or more layers using singular or batch import methods.

+* When importing into a single layer select the import type: ```FROM_ARCGIS```.

 #### ArcPy

 From the Menu bar: ```GeoProcessing > Python```